 4- enable Show Quick Settings tile, as shown below.

 5- Now you can see record trace tile in Quick Settings.
 When you tap the tile (left image), Systrace starts to record trace (center image), then go to your app’s screens where want to collect their execution data.
 After you stop trace recording, “Trace saved” notification will be shown.
-You can share report by clicking on notification.
+You can share the report by clicking on the notification.

 Or you can download it from “/data/local/traces” path with “Device File explorer” on Android Studio.
 Like below:

 6- To see reports, Perfetto UI is perfect!
 It’s convenient and has a simple UI.

 As I said, I decided to use the Systrace tool.
 So I wrapped the first module’s code between Trace.beginSection(“Create XXX”) and Trace.endSection() methods (with these methods, we can use to label a particular section of code).
 Then I recorded the trace and opened the report on Perfetto.